RomanKue/docs-example/docs/Terms-of-Service.md

 UNITY is built for small, lean apps.
 That means, only apps with resource requirements within the following limits may run on UNITY.

-* CPU ≤ 1000 milli cores per container
+* CPU limit ≤ 1000 milli cores (request ≤ 500 milli cores) per container
-* Memory ≤ 1024MiB per container
+* Memory limit ≤ 2048 MiB (request ≤ 1024 MiB) per container

 ## Information Protection